digao-dalpiaz/Dam/README.md

 **OK, but I don't want to use this unit!
 Is there another method?**

 Yes, of course.
 You can call the message by using the functions of TDamMsg object.
-Just use the message object `Run` function.
+Just use the message object `Run` or `RunAsBool` functions.
 In this case I recomend you to not hide the message, so you can call by the object name as is.

+> But I honestly recommend you to use the unit as it will make much more sense. :wink: